 The Book features 30 stadium- lounge chairs, 27 high-top chairs and tables, eight large televisions, and tableside beverage service.
 There is also food in the nearby casino that you can bring into the sportsbook.

 At the Book, you can bet on football, baseball, basketball, hockey, soccer, and all the rest, plus play the same wagers that you would expect to find at Caesars and Bally’s in Las Vegas.
-Staff work the windows until 11:30 p.m.
+Staff works the windows until 11:30 p.m.
 Sundays through Thursdays, and 12 a.m. on Fridays and Saturdays.

 The Sportsbook at the Golden Nugget